Technical challenges of expanding edge networks closer to end-users

 The dawn of edge computing

-Edge computing enables data produced by Internet of Things (IoT) devices to be processed closer to where the data is created, rather than in a data centre.
-This enables data to be analysed in almost real time before it is sent to a data centre.
+Edge computing enables data produced by Internet of Things (IoT) devices to be processed closer to where the data is created, rather than in a data center.
+This enables data to be analysed in almost real time before it is sent to a data center.

 Also, because data is not having to travel across the network, latency is reduced, which is important for applications that require low latency to work effectively, or even as close as is humanly possible to zero latency, such as in financial services.

 Edge computing can also be set up so that only important data is sent across the network, while non-mission critical data can be correlated and sent at a certain interval, such as once a day, rather than the network constantly being overwhelmed with data.
 In the end, the business requirement is the driving force behind technology.

 A network around certain functions is one likely shape for the edge.
 Smart cities and smart grids come to mind, but it remains to be seen if citizens will be happy to go down the full automation route.
 It is possible that at some point people will say “enough!”.
 Political constraints in terms of new regulations might also present challenges at the edge.